Product Disclosure Statement

 This Product Disclosure Statement (PDS) has been prepared by 1-Stop Connections Pty Ltd (1-Stop).
 1-Stop does not hold an Australian Financial Services Licence (AFSL).
 Non-cash payment facilities are offered by 1Stop pursuant to an intermediary authorisation agreement between 1-Stop and emerchants Payment Solutions Limited ABN 30 131 436 532 (AFSL No. 404131) (emerchants).
 Under that agreement, emerchants agrees to offer to arrange the issue of the ComPay Payment Service to clients of 1-Stop under section 911A(2)(b) of the Corporations Act 2001 (Cth) (Corporations Act).

-If you have any questions or need more information concerning the ComPay Payment Service, 1-Stop can be contacted at
+If you have any questions or need more information concerning the ComPay Payment Service, 1-Stop Connections can be contacted at

 This document is the PDS for the ComPay Direct Payment Service issued by 1-Stop Connections Pty Ltd. The PDS for the ComPay Direct Payment Service contains important information regarding the ComPay Direct Payment Service, including its associated fees and costs.